KevinTouch/PizzaBox/README.md

 ## Project Description

-The goal of the project is to build a Pizza Ordering System.
+The goal of the project is to build a Pizza Ordering System using the .NET and the MVC design pattern.
+For data storage, I used Azure SQL database as well as the Entity Framework for importing C# migrations for my models.
+Also, I used xUnit testing for ensuring that all my domain models work properly and correctly binds the data to the view models.

 ## Technologies Used